 However, consideration must be given to whether the depth of functionality available in modern solutions is always a positive point.
 While many VMS products do a good job of hiding their complexity behind intuitive interfaces, the sheer scale of options creates its own issues.

-Even system integrators and security installers who work with VMS software every day will inevitably find themselves reaching for the manual at some point.
+Even system integrators who work with VMS software every day will inevitably find themselves reaching for the manual at some point.
 Most people will experience a mental block, albeit a temporary one, when looking for a specific setting or menu.
 As VMS software becomes more advanced, it simply isn’t possible to remember every single aspect of the system.

 Now consider the problem from the point of view of a system operator.
 Much like the integrator, they may use the software every day, but many of the tasks they perform are routine.
-Most operators don’t deal with incidents every day, and even if they do, the events they are managing will regularly change.
+Most operators don’t deal with exceptional events every day, and even if they do, the events they are managing will regularly change.

 Familiarity with the system isn’t the only issue operators face.
 Some might not be fully familiarised with every site, especially if they are covering multiple locations.
 With the pressure of dealing with an incident, mistakes can (and often do) happen.